gimli-org/gimli/doc/user-guide/data.md

 :::{admonition} Note
 :class: tip

 Data containers can also be initialized from different method managers.
 These have the custom names for sensors and data types of each method.
-For example `pygimli.physics.ert.DataContainer` already has ['a', 'b', 'm', 'n'] entries.
+For example {py:class}`pygimli.physics.ert.DataContainer` already has ['a', 'b', 'm', 'n'] entries.
 One can also add alias translators like C1, C2, P1, P2, so that dataERT[“P1”] will return dataERT[“m”]
 :::

 +++